ckadluba/GrpcDemos/README.md

 ﻿# gRPC Sample Programs

-Here are some small sample apps written in C# to explore the current state and features of the gRPC in stack for ASP.NET Core.
+Here are some small sample apps written in C# to explore the current state and features of the gRPC stack for ASP.NET Core.

 ## MinimalHello